humaniverse/IMD/README.md

 Deprivation for the UK’s nations at various geographical levels:

-- England: Lower Layer Super Output Area (LSOA), Middle Layer Super Output Area (MSOA), Ward, and Local Authority
+- England: Lower Layer Super Output Area (LSOA), Middle Layer Super Output Area (MSOA), Local Authority, Integrated Care Board, and Local Resilience Forum (includes new data for 2025)
 - Wales: LSOA, MSOA, Ward, and Local Authority
 - Scotland: Data Zone, Intermediate Zone, and Council Area
 - Northern Ireland: Super Output Area and Local Government District

+The package also provides data files for the Community Needs Index for each UK nation, as well as household-level multiple deprivation figures for England, Wales and Northern Ireland (from the 2011 and 2021 Censuses).

 ## Installation